harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ```

 - `std::optional` is ideal for functions that might fail but can't throw exceptions (or where using sentinel values is problematic).
-- `std::optional` can also be used to
+- `std::optional` can be used in place of pointers in order to avoid the risk of dereferencing a null pointer (or the hassle of checking for `nullptr`).

 ## Intro to compound data types